Coroner

 What do I do if someone dies suddenly?

-In the first instance, contact your GP or the local police.
+The first thing to do is contact your GP or the local police.

-The police, acting for the Coroner, will, if necessary, arrange for a local funeral director to attend to move the deceased.
 In most cases the deceased’s own doctor or a hospital doctor will be able to give a medical cause of death.
-If the death occurs at night or at a weekend there may be a delay in contacting the deceased’s GP.
+If the death happens at night or at a weekend there may be a delay in contacting the deceased’s GP.

 Why are the police involved?

-In some circumstances, the police act as Coroner’s Officers.
-It is not always possible for an officer to be in plain clothes, so although the officer may be in uniform, in this instance he or she will not be acting as a police officer.
+In some cases, the police act as Coroner’s Officers.
+It is not always possible for an officer to be in plain clothes, so they may be in uniform.
+In this case, he or she will not be acting as a police officer.
 A full-time Coroner’s Officer may also attend.

 A visit by the police should not make anybody think there is anything suspicious about the death.

-The purpose of the visit is to obtain the information that the Coroner needs to conduct his enquiries and to provide the correct personal information to the Registrar.
+The purpose of the visit is to get all the information that the Coroner needs to conduct their enquiries.
+They will also make sure they have the correct personal information to give to the Registrar.

-You will be given a telephone number for the Coroner’s office and a Coroner’s Officer will be assigned and will be able to answer any questions you may have.
+You will have a named Coroner’s Officer and the phone number for the Coroner’s office.
+They will be able to answer any questions you may have.

 The duties of a Coroner’s Officer are: